tradex-app/TradeX-chart/src/docs/src/content/docs/reference/state.md

 ---
 title: State
+description: The chart data state defines what information the chart displays.
 ---
 The chart data state defines what information the chart displays.

 * price history
 * indicators